ArthurAndCode/campaign-management/README.md

 # Campaign Management App

+**Note:** This repository contains a project developed as part of a coding challenge/assignment.
+The task was to implement the core functionality within a strict 2-day deadline.

 **Live Demo:** [https://campaign-management-app-production.up.railway.app](https://campaign-management-app-production.up.railway.app)

 A backend REST API built using Spring Boot 3.4.4 and Java 21 that enables product campaign management for sellers.